MD-CWI/afivo-streamer/documentation/examples_page.md

 # Examples {#examples-page}

+The examples listed can be run from the `examples` folder.
+They are automatically compiled after typing `make`.

 # Basic

+* @ref computational_domain_2d.f90 "2D", @ref computational_domain_3d.f90 "3D":
+  How to define the computational domain
 * @ref random_refinement_2d.f90 "2D", @ref random_refinement_3d.f90 "3D": Examples
   that show how to create an AMR tree, perform refinement at random, write output files, and how to fill ghost cells
+* @ref boundary_conditions_2d.f90 "2D", @ref boundary_conditions_3d.f90 "3D":
+  How to write a routine for boundary conditions

 # Drift-diffusion